0x00000002/token-staking/audit/system_architecture.md

 4. **Historical preservation**: Stakes maintain complete history even after unstaking
 5. **Efficient Queries**: Optimized data structures for large datasets with pagination support

-#### Comprehensive Query Functions for Reward Calculations

-The system provides foundational data access optimized for reward calculations:

-**Core Data Access:**

-- `getStake(staker, stakeId)` - Complete stake information including claim origin
-- `getStakerInfo(staker)` - Staker statistics and current totals
-- `isActiveStake(staker, stakeId)` - Quick active status check

-**Historical Balance Queries:**

-- `getStakerBalance(staker)` - Current staked balance
-- `getStakerBalanceAt(staker, targetDay)` - Historical balance at specific day
-- `batchGetStakerBalances(stakers[], targetDay)` - Gas-efficient batch historical queries

-**Global Statistics:**

-- `getCurrentTotalStaked()` - Real-time total staked amount
-- `getDailySnapshot(day)` - Historical daily network statistics
-- `getStakersPaginated(offset, limit)` - Paginated access to all stakers
-- `getTotalStakersCount()` - Total unique stakers count
+The specific query functions are detailed in the [Contract Specifications](../docs/contract_specifications.md).

 ### Pause Functionality

 Implemented pausability as an emergency control measure.
-Only MANAGER_ROLE can pause/unpause, allowing us to quickly stop all staking operations if security issues arise.
+Only `MANAGER_ROLE` can pause/unpause, allowing us to quickly stop all staking operations if security issues arise.

 ### Areas of Concern